gabrieleletta97/gabrieleletta97.github.io/_pages/about.md

 ======

-I am Gabriele Letta.
-I was born and raised in Rome, and I am currently a PhD Student in Economics and Finance at Università Cattolica del Sacro Cuore, Milan, at the Department of Economics and Finance.
+My name is Gabriele Letta, I was born and raised in Rome, and I am a PhD Student in Economics and Finance at Università Cattolica del Sacro Cuore, Milan, within the Department of Economics and Finance.

 MSc at Sapienza University of Rome, 2021.